This Article Is About What Do Mortgage Lenders Want To See In A Borrower

 No Bank Overdrafts In Past 12 Month

-One of the worst things mortgage lenders do not like to see is overdrafts in bank statements in the past 12 months.
-Bank overdrafts is viewed by mortgage lenders as financial irresponsibility and mortgage loan applicants can get denied for a residential mortgage loan with bank overdrafts in their bank statements.
+One of the worst things lenders do not like to see is overdrafts in bank statements in the past 12 months.
+Bank overdrafts are viewed by mortgage lenders as financial irresponsibility.
+Mortgage loan applicants can get denied a residential mortgage loan with bank overdrafts in their bank statements.